Lodge style Pure perfection

 Everyday around teatime, chef Pierre presents tonight’s menu to you: fresh vegetables, innovative dishes, healthy and sophisticated – one of the many highlights of Zarafa Camp.
 Zarafa is Arabic for ‘loved one’, a name they gave to the first giraffe they discovered in 1826.
 Although Zarafa Camp carried a different name, when they opened in 2008, it quickly became the ‘beloved one’ of everybody, hence the new name.
 Synonymous with exclusivity and perfection, Zarafa Camp is positioned in the extreme eastern side of the 130,000-hectare Selinda Reserve in northern Botswana.
 A unique spot: Zarafa Camp sits on an island in the floodplains of the southern shores of the Zibadianja-Lagoon, the source of the Savute Channel.
 There is a great abundance of water, assuring a constant flow of hippos, elephants and other wildlife seeking refreshment.
 Even at night, the hippos will let you know they are around.
 In the camp, everything breathes craftsmanship; the food, the excellent guides, the design in the furniture.
 And all this comes with a great sense of appreciation for the beauty of the Okavango Delta.
 Owners and National Geographic photographers Dereck and Beverly Joubert created a complete eco-friendly camp where photographers can bloom.
 Grab your complimentary Canon camera and do not miss a single frame.

 Camera ready?
 Action!
 Photographers are among us.
 At Zarafa camp it isn’t hard to get beautiful wildlife in focus.
-The guides will coach you during the process, and each tent comes with its own Canoncamera including a Canon 40D body and 35-135 mm and 100-400mm zoom lenses for use during your stay.
-Even better: at the end of your stay, your photo memories are burned to DVD as a souvenir to take home.
+The guides will coach you during the process, and each tent comes with its own Canon camera including a Canon 40D body and 35-135 mm and 100-400mm zoom lenses for use during your stay.
+Even better: at the end of your stay, your photo memories will be stored on a an USB drive as a souvenir to take home.
 And you will have plenty of time to practise with your gear: Zarafa Camp offers ultimate privacy and flexibility when it comes to activity options.
 If the crisp morning air isn’t shooed away by the sizzling heat of the sun, you venture out in the morning in a specially adapted, photography vehicle.
 And then, in the afternoon, when the dusty heat of the day is gone and the sky turns pink, it is time for a night drive (with spotlight).
 To see eye-to-eye with wildlife, short walks from the camp are offered, too.
 Bird watching is excellent everywhere: from your private deck (with the complimentary Swarovski HD binoculars), during a walk, game drive or during sundowners on the pontoon boat (don’t miss out on that one!).
-This reserve offers great bio-diversity; it is worth capturing in eternity.
+This Okavango Delta reserve offers great bio-diversity; it is worth capturing in eternity.

 Zarafa Camp special offer